 - thickness of the yarn

 However, even if you select a good quality sock yarn your socks might wear out quickly if you have knit them too loosely.
-Here you can find some tips on how to make your socks last longer.

 1. Fiber content